 He also discussed plans for the Frederick property on Erie St., which is currently used for police housing.
 Plans call for additional public parking on the property.
 He also discussed the ozone treatment for the Put-in-Bay village water supply to combat the microcystins coming from the algal blooms in the lake where we get our drinking water from.

 Put-in-Bay Police Chief Steve Riddle introduced himself and Lt.
 Doug Miller, who talked about the philosophy of the department this season.
 He made the distinction between “cops” and “police” and emphasized having the officers use “verbal judo” to de-escalate situations.
 He also talked about officer discretion and the difference between the “letter of the law” and the “color of the law.”

-Miller also said rookie officers would always be accompanied by a veteran officer when going out on calls.
+Miller also said rookie officers would always accompany a veteran officer when going out on calls.
 Chief Riddle also discussed new officer training and police department house checks in the offseason.
-He emphasized how his goal was to regain respect for the island police department.
-He also gave those present his cell phone number and told them to call him directly if there are any problems involving any of the officers.
+He emphasized his goal to regain respect for the island police department.
+He also gave those present his cell phone number and told them to call him directly if there were any problems involving any of the officers.

 Patrick Myers from the Put-in-Bay Port Authority announced he would be retiring from that body after 17 years of service.
-In his last public appearance for the PA, he talked about grants for building and equipment, where funding comes from for its operation, and a newly proposed hangar which would be built at the Put-in-Bay Airport so the Ford Trimotor could give tours like are given now in Port Clinton.
+In his last public appearance for the PA, he talked about grants for building and equipment, where funding comes from for its operation, and a newly proposed hangar that would be built at the Put-in-Bay Airport so the Ford Trimotor could give tours like are given now in Port Clinton.